-Other Commitments and Contingencies
+Other Commitments

 On March 30, 2016, Symetra borrowed \$300.0 under its delayed draw term loan agreement to settle its \$300.0 Senior Notes, which matured on April 1, 2016.
-The term loan bears interest at a variable annual rate based on LIBOR or an alternate base rate for each interest period, plus an applicable margin.
+The term loan bears interest at a variable annual rate based on the London Interbank Offered Rate (LIBOR) or an alternate base rate for each interest period, plus an applicable margin.
 The term loan is scheduled to mature on March 30, 2018, which may be extended subject to certain conditions in the credit agreement.